 What to Include When Ending an Email?

-When considering how to end a professional email, it’s crucial to include certain elements that round off the message neatly while ensuring that your communication remains effective and professional.
+When considering how to conclude a professional email, it’s essential to include specific elements that finalize the message effectively while maintaining a professional tone.

-Here are the key components to consider on how to end a formal email:
+Here are the key components to consider when ending a formal email:

 Before your sign-off, a brief closing remark can prepare the reader for the end of the email.
 This could be a simple thank you, a reminder, or a call to action, depending on the purpose of your email.